fneum/beamerthemeKarlsruhe/README.md

 If you know how to improve things, don't hesitate to fork away!
 Thanks for [inspiration][inspiration]!

+Note that using the KIT/Helmholtz logo requires you to be employee or student of KIT.

 ## Usage

 To use it just place the `.sty` files where LaTeX can find them (e.g. your project folder) and include `\usetheme{Karlsruhe}` in the preamble of your `.tex` file.
 For a title slide at the start of each section use `\usetheme[sectionslides]{Karlsruhe}`.